This page describes how to connect Jira Data Center to Agentspace, syncing on-premises Jira data with Agentspace

 Create a Jira Data Center user and set up permissions

-To enable Agentspace Enterprise to obtain data from Jira, you need to create a new user with the minimum permissions necessary.
-Follow these steps to create the user and set up the required permissions.
+To enable Agentspace to obtain data from Jira, you need to create a new user and assign administrator permission to the user.

 Sign in as an administrator: